The African Court in Brief

 - Ratification & Declaration

-The African Court on Human and Peoples’ Rights is the judicial arm of the African Union and one of the three regional human rights courts together with the European Court of Human Rights and the Inter-American Court of Human rights.
-It was established to protect the human and peoples’ rights in Africa principally through delivery of judgments.
-The Court has its permanent seat in Arusha, the United Republic of Tanzania.
+The African Court is the judicial arm of the African Union and one of the three regional human rights courts, the others being the European Court of Human Rights and the Inter-American Court of Human rights.
+It was established to protect human and peoples’ rights in Africa principally through judicial consideration of human rights complaints.
+The Court’s permanent seat is in Arusha, the United Republic of Tanzania.

 Establishment of the Court

-The Court applies the provisions of the African Charter on Human and Peoples’ Rights and other human rights instruments ratified by the States concerned.
+The Court applies the provisions of the African Charter on Human and Peoples’ Rights (the African Charter) and other human rights instruments ratified by the States concerned.
 It does not have criminal jurisdiction like the International Criminal Court.

 Mandate

-The African Court on Human and Peoples’ Rights was established to complement and reinforce the functions of the African Commission on Human and Peoples’ Rights (the African Commission – often referred to as the Banjul Commission), which is a quasi-judicial body charged with monitoring the implementation of the Charter.
+The African Court was established to complement the protective mandate of the African Commission on Human and Peoples’ Rights (the African Commission – often referred to as the Banjul Commission), which is a quasi-judicial body charged with monitoring the implementation of the African Charter.
+The African Court applies the provisions of the African Charter and other human rights instruments ratified by the States concerned.

 Mission

-The Mission of the Court is to enhance the protective mandate of the African Commission on Human and Peoples’ Rights by strengthening the human rights protection system in Africa and ensuring respect for and compliance with the African Charter on Human and Peoples’ Rights, as well as other international human rights instruments, through judicial decisions.
+The Mission of the Court is to complement the protective mandate of the African Commission on Human and Peoples’ Rights by strengthening the human rights protection system in Africa and ensuring respect for and compliance with the African Charter, as well as other international human rights instruments, through judicial decisions.

 Vision